GTPB/ARANGS16/docs/2016-05-11/intro_docker/Worksheet.md

 Of course, one wants to share data between the host environment and the running container.
 This is easily possible with the `--volume` or `-v` command passed to `docker run`.

-* Look at how to share [https://docs.docker.com/engine/userguide/containers/dockervolumes/](a host directory as a data volume in the container)
+* Look at how to share [a host directory as a data volume in the container](https://docs.docker.com/engine/userguide/containers/dockervolumes/)
 * Create a directory in your current working directory which contains a file with some text
 * Run a cat on this file specifying the above directory as shared to `docker run`
 * Create a file within the docker container that is exposed to your host machine